Metadoxine

 Metadoxine, also known as pyridoxine-pyrrolidone carboxylate, is a drug used to treat chronic and acute alcohol intoxication.
 Metadoxine accelerates alcohol clearance from the blood.

 Metadoxine is an ion pair salt of pyridoxine and pyrrolidone carboxylate (PCA).
 Pyridoxine (vitamin B6) is a precursor of coenzymes including pyridoxal 5’-phosphate (PLP), which accelerates the metabolic degradation of ethanol and prevents adenosine triphosphate (ATP) inactivation by acetaldehyde.
 Pyridoxal phosphate dependent enzymes also play a role in the biosynthesis of four important neurotransmitters: serotonin (5-HT), epinephrine, norepinephrine and GABA: see vitamin B6 functions.

-L-PGA is present in the diet and is produced endogenously by enzymatic conversion of gamma-glutamyl amino acids to L-PGA and free amino acids.
-In the central nervous system (CNS), L-PGA was found to have a role in composition of neuro-active molecules.
-Its production has been linked to hepatic gamma-glutamyl transferase activity and levels of reduced glutathione (GSH).
-It was shown that L-PGA facilitates ATP synthesis by stimulating de novo synthesis of purines.

 Medical uses

 As a treatment for alcohol intoxication and liver disease, metadoxine is typically given intravenously as immediate release formulation.

 Acute alcohol intoxication

-In clinical studies, metadoxine has been reported to reduce half-life of ethanol in healthy volunteers and in acutely intoxicated patients; to accelerate the metabolism of alcohol and acetaldehyde into less toxic higher ketones and to improve their urinary clearance; to restore laboratory variables such as alcohol, ammonia, γ-GT, and alanine aminotransferase; and to improve clinical symptoms of alcohol intoxication, including psychomotor agitation, depression, aggressiveness, and equilibrium disorders.
+In clinical studies, metadoxine has been reported to reduce the half-life of ethanol in healthy volunteers and in acutely intoxicated patients; to accelerate the metabolism of alcohol and acetaldehyde into less toxic higher ketones and to improve their urinary clearance; to restore laboratory variables such as alcohol, ammonia, γ-GT, and alanine aminotransferase; and to improve clinical symptoms of alcohol intoxication, including psychomotor agitation, depression, aggressiveness, and equilibrium disorders.
 There is also evidence that metadoxine has an effect on reducing craving for alcohol.
 Data from clinical studies also support an effect of metadoxine on reducing indices of liver cell necrosis and fat accumulation in alcoholic fatty liver.